thorlindberg/thesis/dissertation/3-1 introduction-proposal.md

 1. Type declarations and instances (through relational references).
 2. Extensible typing (as little or much as wanted) and extensible types (relational inheritance).
-3. Enumerated values, minimum to maximum ranges, and default value insertion.
+3. Typed values, minimum to maximum ranges, and default value insertion.

 <br>